The Doctor Is In - Don’t Neglect Your Neck and Chest

 Obagi: How is the skin around our chest different than the rest of our body?

 Dr. Schlessinger: The skin on our chest is more susceptible to daily damage than other areas of our body because we often forget to provide protection.
 The skin in this area is also thinner than other areas of the body, so it is more prone to the signs of aging.
 Additionally, there are few products that address this area and most laser procedures are tough to perform on this area due to the delicate skin.
-That’s one reason that Obagi ELASTIderm® Décolletage System is a great choice for this area.
+That’s one reason that Obagi ELASTIderm® Décolletage Products are a great choice for this area.

 Obagi: Over the years, I’ve noticed deep wrinkles in my neck and chest area.
 Is there anything I can do to treat or minimize them?